-Another method is to “buy up” to a larger property.
-The key to this strategy is to employ a tax-deferred IRC 1031 Exchange when repositioning your investment portfolio.
-Instead of paying tax on the gain and recapture of depreciation, this defers the tax keeping these dollars working for you – essentially creating an interest-free loan from the government as long as investment real estate continues to be held.
-The Internal Revenue Code section 1031 allows investors to do just that!
+Real estate investors are constantly on the lookout for ways to maximize their property’s cash flow and return on equity.
+One way to maximize cash flow is to “buy up” to a larger property to increase both your cash flow and available tax-sheltering depreciation.
+The key to this strategy is to employ a tax-deferred IRC 1031 Exchange.
+Instead of paying tax on the gain and depreciation recapture resulting from your property sale, an IRC 1031 Exchange defers the tax and keeps all your dollars working for you – essentially creating an interest-free loan from the government, so long as investment real estate continues to be held.

 Perhaps the most common scenario in which we assist investors is restructuring their real estate portfolio to simultaneously reduce active management, increase cash flow and provide both real estate property type and geographical diversification.

-If you are interested in learning more about opportunities resulting from tax-deferred exchanges and the various replacement property options available to meet both your financial and personal lifestyle objectives, you can call us at 206-909-0037.
-We are available to address your specific objectives while explaining how your portfolio can be positioned to meet your goals.
+If you are interested in learning more about opportunities resulting from tax-deferred exchanges and the various replacement property options available to meet both your financial and personal lifestyle objectives, you can call us at 206-686-2211 or email firstname.lastname@example.org.
+We are available to discuss your specific objectives and strategize as to how your portfolio can be positioned to meet your goals.

 The information herein has been prepared for educational purposes only and does not constitute an offer to purchase or sell securitized real estate investments.
 Such offers are only made through the sponsors Private Placement Memorandum (PPM) which is solely available to accredited investors and accredited entities.
 DST 1031 properties are only available to accredited investors (generally described as having a net worth of over $1 million dollars exclusive of primary residence) and accredited entities only.
 If you are unsure if you are an accredited investor and/or an accredited entity please verify with your CPA and Attorney.
 There are risks associated with investing in real estate and Delaware Statutory Trust (DST) properties including, but not limited to, loss of entire investment principal, declining market values, tenant vacancies and illiquidity.
 Potential cash flows/returns/appreciation are not guaranteed and could be lower than anticipated.
 Diversification does not guarantee profits or guarantee protection against losses.
 Because investors situations and objectives vary this information is not intended to indicate suitability for any particular investor.
 This material is not to be interpreted as tax or legal advice.
 Please speak with your own tax and legal advisors for advice/guidance regarding your particular situation.
 Securities offered through Concorde Investment Services, LLC (CIS), member FINRA/SIPC.
 Advisory services through Concorde Asset Management, LLC (CAM), an SEC registered investment adviser.
 Real Estate Transition Solutions is independent of CIS and CAM.